toshihikoyanase/geo-mcp-server/README.md

 # MCP Geo Server

 A minimal MCP server that provides tools such as `getElevation` to interact with geographical data.
+For retrieving elevation data based on latitude and longitude, it utilizes the [Geospatial Information Authority of Japan API](https://maps.gsi.go.jp/development/elevation_s.html).

 ## Use Claude Desktop